Connect with us

 Garbage Chutes for Construction

-Construction sites generate huge amounts of debris on a daily basis.
+Construction sites generate huge amounts of debris daily.
 These include broken bricks, stones, roofing materials leftovers, etc. Removing such waste from tall buildings can be tedious.

-As such, builders often use garbage chutes to easily collect debris at every floor and deposit them into a dumpster at the bottom of the building.
+As such, builders often use garbage chutes to easily collect debris on every floor and deposit them into a dumpster at the bottom of the building.

 Heavy-duty steel chutes are ideal for heavy deconstruction sites, while plastic garbage chutes are perfect for new construction, roof installation, and light demolition works.